skt-t1-byungi/react-router-refreshable/README.md

 When the user clicks on a link with the same url as the current url on the react-router, nothing happens.
 However, most users expect the page to refresh.
 Solving with `location.reload()` (or `<BrowserRouter forceRefresh />`) is wasteful.

-The `Refreshable` component of `react-router-refreshable` remounts `children` when `history.push` to the same address.
+The `Refreshable` component of `react-router-refreshable` remounts `children` when `history.push` to the same url.
 It is possible to efficiently provide the user's expected result.

 See a **[Demo](https://codesandbox.io/s/react-router-refreshable-demo-cw8gj?file=/src/App.js)**